stacks-network/docs/src/pages/data-storage/integrate-indexing.md

 ### Build and run your application

 After you have added Radiks to your application, build and run the application.
-Test the application by logging in with your Blockstack ID.
+Test the application by logging in with your Stacks ID.
 Create some data using the application.
 If you inspect the MongoDB database, you should see the encrypted data stored in the database.

 You can specify the `mongoDBUrl` or the `maxLimit` option when initiating the Radiks server in your application.